Fritz-Haber-Institut/Realtimeplot1_Backend/docs/email_threshold_subscription.md

 - Endpoint: `/email/subscriptions/<pv_string>` or `/email/subscriptions`
 - Method: `GET`

+*Send an access token in the "x-access-tokens" header that is corresponding to the user of the subscriptions!*

-*If you use `/email/subscriptions` as Endpoint then all the subscriptions will be displayed in the response.*
+*If you use `/email/subscriptions` as Endpoint then all the subscriptions of this user will be displayed in the response.*

 #### RESPONSE 200 OK
 ```JSON